Kishy-28/Portfolio-Optimizer/README.md

 Export fallback mode keeps the app usable when live results have not been generated.
 In that mode, the dashboard reads saved research outputs from `exports/`.

-## Resume Bullets

-- Built a Streamlit portfolio analytics dashboard with live optimization, risk review, backtesting, and downloadable research outputs.
-- Implemented a fallback reporting workflow that keeps the dashboard usable from saved exports when live calculations are not active.
-- Designed a dark fintech-style interface with cleaned tables, Plotly visualizations, and organized research sections for portfolio review.

-## LinkedIn Project Description

-I built a Portfolio Optimizer dashboard in Streamlit to make portfolio research easier to review and present.
-The app supports live optimization scenarios, backtesting, risk analytics, regime and forecast research, and saved output downloads in a polished dark interface.

-## Interview Talking Points

-- Why I built it: To turn portfolio optimization research into an interactive dashboard that is easier to explore, explain, and share.
-- What the optimizer does: It compares portfolio allocations using return, volatility, Sharpe ratio, drawdown, and related risk metrics.
-- How live mode works: The Streamlit sidebar sends the selected inputs into the live optimizer and updates the dashboard with fresh results.
-- How export fallback works: If live results are not available, the app reads saved research outputs from `exports/` so the dashboard still has usable content.
-- Risk analytics included: Value at Risk, stress tests, drawdown analysis, market shocks, concentration risk, tail risk, and governance-style summaries.
-- What I would improve next: Add authentication, richer portfolio upload support, persistent scenario history, and more production-grade deployment monitoring.

 ## Expected Repo Structure

 ```text